area9innovation/flow9/tools/flowc/readme.md

 - Fix error reporting when unknown names are found to do a levenshtein search to find the closest ids that might match

-- Port the HTML backend to the new compiler

-- Support nodejs

 Typechecker improvement desires
 -------------------------------